Dekai21/Multi_Agent_Intersection/README.md

 python config.py -x ../../Co-Simulation/Sumo/sumo_files/map/map_15m.xodr
 ```
-Now the intersection scenario should be already ativated!
+Now the intersection scenario should be already activated!

 ### 3) Run the inference code
 First we need to set the environment variable `SUMO_HOME` properly, which should be the location of SUMO installation.
 If you installed SUMO from pip, you can get the location by running: